 "Imagine there's no countries," John Lennon first famously intoned back in 1971.
 "Nothing to kill or die for.
 And no religion too."

 But the churches bristled at what they regarded as a deliberate demotion of the traditional status of RE.
 In virtually all other German states, pupils must opt for either Catholic or Protestant RE or attend ethics classes.
-Church worthies feared that secondary pupils in Berlin, busy studying for intermediate or higher school leaving certificates, would not bother signing up for RE classes if it became an extra subject.
-Even worse, young people might ultimately leave the church altogether, taking much-needed ecclesiastical taxes with them.
+Church worthies feared that secondary pupils in Berlin, busy studying for intermediate or higher school-leaving certificates, would not bother signing up for RE classes if it became an extra subject.
+Even worse, young people might ultimately leave the church altogether, and their much-needed ecclesiastical taxes with them.